FPL Draft Explained: How Fantasy Premier League Draft Works, Rules and How to Play

 Each Gameweek:

-• You can make "defensive picks" to neutralise a rival's key player.
+• You can make "defensive picks" to neutralise a rival's strongest player

 Basic FPL Draft Strategy for Beginners and How to Play FPL Draft Step by Step